Surgical Skills Laboratory PGY Level-Specific Sessions

 Junior level – Mock codes, FLS, laparoscopic cholecystectomy and splenectomy, bowel anastomosis and stoma construction, upper and lower endoscopy, bronchoscopy, mastectomy and axillary dissection, thyroidectomy, trauma, skin grafts and flaps, vascular anastomosis, open and laparoscopic hernia repair.

-Senior level – FLS, robotics, thoracotomy, laparoscopic Nissen fundoplication and other GI procedures, liver resection, laparoscopic colectomy, pancreatectomy, splenectomy, adrenalectomy, trauma, renal transplant, AAA repair, and neck dissection.
+Senior level – FLS, robotics, thoracotomy, laparoscopic Nissen fundoplication and other GI procedures, liver resection, laparoscopic colectomy, pancreatectomy, splenectomy, adrenalectomy, trauma, renal transplant, AAA repair, lower extremity vascular bypass, and neck dissection.